paritoshkroy/nimble-virtual-2020/README.md

 All materials for the workshop are here [UNDER CONSTRUCTION].
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/nimble-training/nimble-virtual-2020/archive/master.zip).

-There is some overview information [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-virtual-2020/blob/master/overview.html).
+There is some overview information [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-virtual-2020/blob/master/overview.html), including links to the content modules in order.

 Location: Zoom (URL TBD)
 Time: 9 am - 2 pm California time (noon - 5 pm EDT)